djinna/docpad.gwenbell.com/src/documents/index.html.md

 27 Mar 2013 | [Fresh to death](https://soundcloud.com/ycthecynic/hallelujah-by-yc-the-cynic)

 26 Mar 2013 | Full moon over New York City tonight.
 Perfect night, capped with brownies and buddies.

-26 Mar 2013 | Hahaha!
-Nunu's response to [yesterday's video update](http://www.youtube.com/watch?v=yX4iIPlwS5c).
-"That was the craziest video I ever saw.
-What is it supposed to convey?"
-I said, "If you ever start seeing dancers, like, they start popping out of the walls... gimme a call".

-25 Mar 2013 | Cover for Git for Publishers?
-Check.
-Guest authors?
-Check.
-Things shaping up beautifully, as New York slushes.
-Also, turns out my current song crush [has a video to match](http://www.youtube.com/watch?v=yX4iIPlwS5c).

-25 Mar 2013 | Working on Git for Publishers.
-Chapter 4: There's Nothing Wrong with Forking. (working title)

-24 Mar 2013 | Just got back from candelit yoga with Greg at YttP.
-Arrived to discover a message in my inbox saying I'm trending on [geekli.st](https://geekli.st/).
-Ha!
-Perfect end to a perfect day.

-24 Mar 2013 | NYC radio might be the best radio in the world.
-Is this your experience?

-24 Mar 2013 | Woke before the cocks crowed.
-Wrote code.
-Responded to readers.
-Hand-wrote a letter of gratitude.
-Consumed at least three espresso shots.
-Listened to my current favorite song (profile song).
-You have to be logged in to access; right now, the walled garden works for [the new myspace](https://new.myspace.com/gwenbell).

-23 Mar 2013 | Drinking espresso, making site tweaks, listening to the sounds of bass thumping.

-23 Mar 2013 | Pre-sunrise yerba mate in the kitchen.

-22 Mar 2013 | "If successful it would question the need for a money-printing central authority and become a universal currency." - Dr Alvaro Feito [explains Bitcoin](http://alvarofeito.com/articles/the-big-book-of-bitcoin)